EU cancels election observation mission to Ethiopia | DW | 03.05.2021

 In November, an ethnic nationalist paramilitary group called the Tigray People's Liberation Front (TPLF) attacked several Ethiopian military bases in the Tigray region.
 The TPLF claims Abiy Ahmed's rule is illegitimate, since elections were postponed.

-Ahmed characterized the attacks by the TPLF as "treason." and ordered a military offensive against the group.
+Ahmed characterized the attacks by the TPLF as "treason" and has ordered a military offensive against the group.